 If there are two or more triggered incidents on the incident dashboard, you can merge them into a single incident.
 When you merge them, they will appear as a single incident with multiple alerts.

-- Use the checkboxes to select the incidents
+- On the Incidents page, use the checkboxes to select the incidents.

 - Next, select Merge Incidents.

 - In the popup, you can choose which incident you would like all of the alerts to be grouped under.
 When merging, you also have the ability to update the incident summary to more accurately reflect the problem.

 - The incident dashboard will show a single incident.
 When you click to open the Incident and view its details, the alerts that you merged will be listed as the incident details.

 You can also merge incidents on the incident details page by clicking the More... button and selecting Merge with Another Incident.
 Then enter the incident number to merge into.

 To view more granular details about what was sent you can also navigate to Show or Hide Details.

 When merging multiple incidents together, alerts will be consolidated into the selected incident.
 The other selected incidents will be resolved, with the reason for the resolution listed as "merged".
 These incidents will reference the target incident that you selected in the merge dialog.

 The deduplication key, called the alert_key, will not be changed, but it will move so that it is under a single incident with other deduplication keys.